sky-uk/swagger-maven-plugin/README.md

 - [1.1.1](https://github.com/kongchen/swagger-maven-plugin/tree/1.1.1) supports Swagger Spec 1.1. (**No longer maintained**)

 ## Upgrading from 3.0.1 to 3.1.0+
-Version 3.1.0+ of this plugin depends on the re-packaged/re-branded io.swagger.swagger-core dependency, which is formerly known as com.wordnik.swagger-core.
+Version 3.1.0+ of this plugin depends on the re-packaged/re-branded io.swagger.v3.core.swagger-core dependency, which is formerly known as com.wordnik.swagger-core.
 If you use 3.1.0+, you must use the swagger-core dependency in the io.swagger namespace instead of the com.wordnik namespace, which is deprecated.
 You may see an example of migrating a project from 3.0.1 to 3.1.0 in the [swagger-maven-plugin example project](https://github.com/swagger-maven-plugin/swagger-maven-example/commit/3d6bfa06d638d0855edc04816d4e35bff4a5e771#diff-600376dffeb79835ede4a0b285078036).

 # Usage